 Does your product page have a low conversion rate?
 Building a product page is easy, making it covert at a higher rate is hard.
 Learn 7 tips that make great product pages standout from good ones.

-Today I want to talk about building a building a great ecommerce product page.
-What may seem simple at the start can actually be hard to pull off as you want something easy to use and look at but at times can contain a lot of information.
+Building a great ecommerce product page is not easy.
+What may seem simple at the start can actually be hard to pull off.
+You want a product page that is easy to use but also has all the required information.

 Product Page Layout